jtcass01/EfficientBinaryTree/README.md

 For use, I imagine a state (node) will be edited throughout the program and then used to replace the current value within the tree.
 This means it is important for the programmer to use a variable to keep track of the oldest data point within the tree and replace at that node.

-I have written this system in both Python and C for multiple embedded system applications.
+I have developed this system in both Python and C for multiple embedded system applications.
 Please feel free to reach out to me if you have any questions.